Azure/azure-powershell/src/Resources/Resources/help/Update-AzTag.md

              key3     value3
 ```

-This command Deletes the set of tags under the subscription with {subId}.
+This command Deletes the set of tags on the subscription with {subId}.

 ## PARAMETERS